Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Why NN pruning?

 The fourth problem is closely related to the third and can be formulated as the problem of backward feature selection \cite{kira1992feature}: select the minimal set of input features that provides a solution to the problem with the required accuracy.
 Back propagation NN provides the ability to calculate derivative of loss function with respect any elements of NN and with respect to any output, intermediate, and input signals.
 This allows the user to identify the influence of each input feature and remove one or more of the least important.

-All described before problems were formulated for so named ``shallow'' NN and related to the first NN pruning peak in 1990-2000 (see Fig.~\ref{fig:Develops}).
-The new generation NN techniques, Deep Learning (DL) NN or Convolutional Neural Network (CNN) as the main representative of DL began to be widely used in the early 21st century (see review \cite{SCHMIDHUBER201585}).
-The number of papers related to DL NN pruning monotonously increased during this period (see, for example, \cite{Gorban_2019}, \cite{han2015deep}, \cite{han2015learning}, \cite{He_2017}, \cite{Tung_2018}).
+All the problems described above were formulated already for the so-called ``shallow'' NN at the first NN pruning peak in 1990-2000 (see Figure~\ref{fig:Develops}).
+The new generation of NN techniques, Deep Learning (DL) NN and Convolutional Neural Network (CNN) began to be widely used in the early 21st century (see review by \cite{SCHMIDHUBER201585}).
+The number of papers related to DL NN pruning monotonously increased during this period (see, for example, works by \cite{Han_2015, han2015learning, He_2017, Tung_2018, Gorban_2019}.
 The robustness of DL NN solutions is one of the main problems in the DL NN applications.
-The study of DL NN stability is presented in \cite{Su_2019}, \cite{Mani}, \cite{madry2017towards}, \cite{Deng_2014}.
+The study of DL NN stability is presented by \cite{Su_2019, Mani, madry2017towards, Deng_2014}.

-There is also one more interesting way to use trained DL CNN: as was suggested first in \cite{Fu_Jie_Huang}, it is possible to use trained CNN without final classification layers (usually one or two fully connected layers) as a feature generator, and then apply any classification methods in this space of generated features.
-This approach was also used for person re-identification problem \cite{Taigman_2014}, \cite{Sun_2015}. \cite{Gorban_2019} describes the use of trained CNN as a generator of features with different number of layers in the generating part.
-It is shown that reducing the depth of the generating part increases the number of errors but allows to solve problem with high enough accuracy.
+As was suggested by \cite{Fu_Jie_Huang}, it is possible to use trained DL CNN without final classification layers (usually one or two fully connected layers) as a feature generator, and then apply any classification methods in this space of generated features.
+This approach was also used for person re-identification problem \cite{Taigman_2014, Sun_2015}. \cite{Gorban_2019} describe the use of trained CNN as a generator of features with different number of layers in the generating part.
+It is shown that reducing the depth of the generating part may increase the number of errors but, nevertheless, allows to solve problem with high enough accuracy.